RC Power Supply Guide: Don't Starve Your RC Charger

 This is were it gets a little more complicated.

 Now, I must emphasize here I'm not a licensed electrician.
 Moreover, electrical codes vary from state to state and province to province.
-This information is just to give you some very basic ideas of how to power 3 or more supplies.
+This information is just to give you some basic ideas of how to power 3 or more supplies.
 If you don't have a good working knowledge of electricity and the residential electrical code in your particular area, please contact a licensed electrician and they can help you out.

-You could plug three modified server power supplies at full capacity (1725W total) on a 120V 20A circuit (80% circuit breaker rule calculates out to 1920W available).
+You could plug three modified server power supplies at full capacity (1725W total) into a 120V 20A circuit (80% circuit breaker rule calculates out to 1920W available).
 Most newer homes will have a few 20A 120V circuits.
-20A kitchen counter plugs for example are getting more and more common in new home construction.
-The utility room or garage will generally have a 20A circuit as well for powering a central vacuum system.

 20A Duplex Wall Outlet20A Duplex